rohit-bahuguna/KNOW-YOUR-EMOJI/README.md

 # Problem Statement:
- - i have to buid a recommendation app [like this ](https://neog.camp/guide/markEight#markeight)
+ - i have to buid Know Your Emoji app [like this ](https://neog.camp/guide/markEight#markeight)

 # How to use: